 What is happening in my market?
-Many of the private brands and big boxes have invested in upgrading their fueling networks– both pumps and point of sale– to move quickly on EMV.
+Many of the private brands and big boxes have invested in upgrading their fueling networks to move quickly on EMV.
 Those with a global perspective understand that there will be a shift in marker share as customers seek out “safe” EMV payments at the pump.
 Retailers should ask themselves: If you have private brands and big boxes in your market, can you afford to give up customers to them?

 Would new pumps or other site investments increase my volume?
 Most in the industry agree that new pumps and/or a sire refresh grow inside and outside sales, with the most common estimates suggesting an average of 3% to 7% growth.
 Given that a 5% volume increase does not affect a retailer’s operating costs significantly, most of the incremental profit from inside sales will fall to the bottom line.

 As the industry upgrades to EMV over the next few years, it’s unlikely that those who wait will see the same type of sales lifts as those who update now.
 They may also find that it’s difficult to regain the share they’ve lost to competitors.
 The effect of this share shift can be thousands of dollars in monthly profit.